Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 |circle|three points on circle|c = p1 ^ p2 ^ p3;|16-25 3-blades|
 |line|two points and einf|l = pl1 ^ pl2 ^ einf;|17,19,21,22,24,25 part of the 3-blades|
 |point pair|wedge of two points|pp = p1 ^ p2;|6-15 2-blades|

+In OPNS mode, the role of ^ is to combine the elements to build the object.

 In most cases the dual object is transformed into the normal form.
 The array elements are those of the normal form then.